 2.1.3.5 Geography

 Avoiding geohazards such as steep slopes, landslides and seismic faults.
-Elevation profiles is another important aspect that one has to take into consideration.
+Elevation profiles are another important aspect that one has to take into consideration.

 2.1.3.6 Road Access